Menu

 The school site is open to parents to drop off children directly to their classrooms from 8.45am.

-If lateness persists, the Headteacher will contact the parents to discuss the matter.
+If lateness persists, the school will contact the parents to discuss the matter.

 For more details about attendance, see this school policy: